SirPerryyy/Money-Parallel/README.md

 ## Application Code Analysis

 This application is born as a code challenge.
 I wanted to see how much I've learnt during all my courses and certifications exams i this 4 months.
 The app has been coded in c# based on windows form.
 This has been a triky but fun challenge.
 It conteins basic data functions such as create, delete, update, read and use that datas to execute some particular metods.
 It also includes try-catch patterns, and a log file where exceptions and errors are tracked complete of stack-trace, exceptions informations and messages.
 All the datas are saved into two separeate Json files serialized and deserialized using Newsontof.Json nuGet package.

-## Disclamer
-This project was made just for learning purposes.
-Bug reports are welcome, but please note that I don’t plan to actively maintain or expand it.